-The perfect fish pond filter is a device that will keep any type of pond water clean, clear and healthy.
+The perfect and best fish pond filter is a device that will keep any type of pond water clean, clear and healthy.
 There are a few different types and you will need to make sure that whatever you choose is able to cope with volume of water in your pond.

 The Best Type of Filtration for Your Fish Pond